go-aah/docs/server-extension.md

 ---
 # aah Server Extension

-aah server exposes the App and Request life cycle stages as server events, i.e. called Server Extension Point.
-Function signature is same as events (`aah.EventCallbackFunc` signature).
+aah go server exposes the App and Request life cycle stages as server events.
+It is called as Server Extension Point.
+Function signature is same as events (`aah.EventCallbackFunc`).
 By default given function executed as they are added sequence unless `priority` is specified.

-aah Server events are executed in a synchronous way.
+aah Server events are executed synchronously.

 **Note:** For `OnRequest`, `OnPreReply`, `OnAfterReply` you can only register/add one event callback function.